iamjayshakur/datavisualization-fall2021/assignment4.md

 3. Write a sample headline and nut graf based on the most interesting of the three questions.

-2012 was the peak of single mother hood in the U.S., with the number dropping every year since then
+## HEADLINE: 2012 was the peak of single motherhood in the U.S., with the number dropping every year since then

-HEADLINE:

 NUT GRAF: